 As we miss out on the music events that bring people together, we can appreciate the impact that music has on society even more.
 In this course, you will reflect on your own personal musical preferences and how they shape your identity.
 After looking inward, the course delves into music as it relates to religion and rituals, politics and social change, retail and commerce, and fandom and geek culture.
 Even though talking about concerts, weddings, and political rallies is second best to experiencing them, analyzing these musical events with your classmates will help you to identify their cultural benefits.

-Even though the landscape of the music business will inevitably change after the pandemic and shelter-at-home advisories disappear, there are still fundamentals that you will need to know to be successful in your career.
+The landscape of the music business will inevitably change over time, which is why you need to know the fundamentals to be successful in your career.
 These two courses give you the lowdown on promotion, marketing, and day-to-day operations of the music business that you will need to achieve your goals.
-So, when you’re done making your quarantine album, you can be ready to market it right out of the gate!
+So, when you’re done making your first album, you can be ready to market it right out of the gate!